If your brand isn’t on LinkedIn, I have just one question: why not?

 Instead of pushing your product on people, let the people tell you what they want in a product.
 Speak to the pain points of your fanbase.

 Then make sure this message is loud and clear on your company page, on your professional profile, and in all the content you produce.
 Also ensure that every leader at your company is on board and on the same page.

 Earning customers’ trust is all about adding value to their lives.
 Giving leads to relationships, and relationships lead to sales.

 If all you do is promote yourself and your company, how does that add value to people?
 You need to create content that’s legitimately helpful and useful.
 It has to be engaging content — encourage people to like, comment, and share your posts to their personal feeds or LinkedIn groups.
 And if your content is actually valuable, people will gladly engage.

-This is important because LinkedIn will show your post to a select few contacts.
+This is important because LinkedIn will show your post to a selected few contacts.
 Based on how they react, the algorithm will show it to more people.
-So your topics and headlines really need to pull people in.
+So your topics and LinkedIn headline really need to pull people in.

 Lastly, you’ll need to share content regularly.
 Your connections and followers may see your posts multiple times before they actually click, which is why you want to post on a consistent schedule.

 The more people see your brand, the more likely they are to get involved.

 Analyze your LinkedIn performance and interact with your network using one simple social media management dashboard.

 Try NapoleonCat free for 14 days.
 No credit card required.